neurologic/Comparative-Animal-Behavior/understanding-behavior/navigation.md

 #### Case Study: Migratory Birds

 Many bird species migrate long distances.
 Even in the absence of visual cues, birds orient toward a specific direction when they take off to migrate.
-What tools do they use to navigate?
+What tools do they use to navigate during migration?
+How do we investigate what cues they use to migrate?

+Minimally, we need to be able to measure direction of migration and to manipulate cues.

+To measure migration direction in a controlled environment, *Emlen funnels* are commonly used.
+The urge of migrants to move into migratory direction is so strong that even captive birds head into the respective direction in their cages.

 :::{figure} /images/Emlen-funnel.png
 :width: 600